sfsu-joseo/CSC645/labs/lab4/README.md

 import ClientHandler
 from threading import Thread

-def thread_client(self, clienthandler, addr):
+def threaded_client(clientsocket, addr):
+    client_id = addr[1]
+    client_handler = ClientHandler(self, clientsocket, addr) # self is the server instance
+    client_handler.run() # inits all the components in client handler object
-    # init the client handler object
+    #  adds the client handler object to the list of all the clients objects created by this server.
-    ClientHandler(self, clienthandler, addr).init()
+    #  key: client id, value: client handler
+    client_handlers[client_id] = client_handler # assumes dict was initialized in class constructor

 def accept_clients():
     while True:
         clienthandler, addr = serversocket.accept()
         # creeate new client thread.
-        Thread(target=thread_client(), args=(clienthandler, addr)).start()
+        Thread(target=threaded_client, args=(clienthandler, addr)).start()
 ```

 ### Dealing with race conditions.

-Is the threading clients process enough to keep our server under optimal performace?
+Is the threading clients process enough to keep our server under optimal performance?

-In real world servers supporting multiple clients race conditions needs to be handled because two clients
+In real world servers, supporting multiple clients at a time, race conditions must be handled because two clients
-may try to write into same data at the same time.
-Therefore, we also need to implement a lock mechanisim in
+may try to write into the memory allocation at the same time.
+Therefore, we also need to implement a lock mechanisms in
 the server side to avoid race conditions.
 The following code example will help you to avoid race conditions in
 your server